 The Networker is a cloud-based platform to connect data and curate data coming from multiple, diverse sources.
 It can also be used as a standalone, brainstorming application.

 The teams using the Networker are regaining control over their data.
-They gain flexibility and freedom to make data as precise as need to be be, regardless of the schemas used in the original data sources.
+They gain flexibility and freedom to make data as precise as needed, regardless of the schemas used in the original data sources.

 The Networker can typically be used as upgrade to an information infrastructure when data needs to be refactored because it has become less precise or relevant over the years.
 When flexibility becomes an absolute requirement, the Networker can be used as an add-on layer in existing IT infrastructures.
 This can significantly reduce the cost of upgrading the IT infrastructure, because flexibility in the data structures mean that data can last much, much longer.